seandinwiddie/sdin.dev/coaching/outreach_sequences.md

     Hi Walter,

-    Imagine a dashboard showing every retailer compliance metric across your operation, automatically flagging issues before they become fines.
-This isn't fantasy—it's what automation can deliver for logistics providers like Zipline.

-    CPG logistics faces unique pressures: demanding OTIF compliance, complex visibility requirements, and relentless margin pressure.
-Off-the-shelf software simply wasn't designed for these specific challenges.
+    CPG logistics faces unique pressures: retailer compliance, visibility requirements, and margin pressure.
+Off-the-shelf software often doesn't fit these needs.

-    I develop custom solutions that directly address these logistics bottlenecks.
+    I develop custom solutions for logistics providers.
 For Compliance Associates, my software eliminated 32.5 hours of weekly documentation work.
-For Carport Central, system modernization delivered a 72.4% performance boost, measured across 8 key metrics.
+For Carport Central, system modernization improved performance by 72.4% across key metrics.

-    Here's what becomes possible for Zipline Logistics with targeted automation:
+    With targeted automation, Zipline Logistics could benefit from:
-    • Retailer compliance tracking that predicts issues 14 days before they occur
+    • Better compliance tracking
-    • Client visibility tools that reduce "where's my shipment" calls by 63%
+    • Fewer status calls from clients
-    • Automated workflows that eliminate 27+ hours of manual tasks weekly
+    • Reduced manual tasks

-    You might be thinking: "We've tried customizing our existing systems before."
-That's exactly why I'd like to show you our unique approach that delivers ROI within 60 days without disrupting current operations.
+    If you've tried customizing systems before, I can explain how my approach is different and what results you can expect.
+We can discuss this in a free, 20-minute strategy call.

-    Get a clear picture of how these solutions would work specifically for Zipline in a free, 20-minute strategy call.
-Reply to this email or text me at 530-638-3238 to schedule.
+    Reply to this email or text me at 530-638-3238 to set up a time.

     Thank you for your time!